 I connect the various elements of the Sustainable Ways agenda through communications networks and awareness events.
 I’m aiming to raise awareness and promote pro-environmental behaviours across UEA, including through this website and our social media platforms (Twitter and Facebook).
 I support the Sustainability Network in encouraging local action for a sustainable UEA.

-Heather Bingham, Assistant Environmental Officer
+Emily Lewis, Assistant Environmental Officer

 Engineering and Infrastructure

-Paul Thacker, Engineering and Infrastructure Manager
+Paul Thacker, Senior Engineering Manager

 As a chartered building services engineer I am responsible for overseeing all the UEA building projects from a Mechanical and Electrical (M&E) point of view.
 I am also responsible for UEA’s Life Cycle Replacement (LCR) project, which gives a detailed 25-year forecast of the investment needed to keep the estate in a good condition.
 I also support the Estates Maintenance Team in legislative compliance, through designing engineering solutions for various systems.